comet-dot-photos/comet-dot-photos/README.md

 information needed
 to perform the image queries.
 We essentially determine in advance which vertices of our 3D model of 67P would have been visible in every single image, and store that information in a large visibility table, reducing the calculations needed at run-time.
-We also pre-calculate other information for every image, such as the location of the Rosetta spacecraft, the camera's view direction and "up" vector, and store this also advance, so these calculations need not be done at query time.
+We also pre-calculate other information for every image, such as the location of the Rosetta spacecraft, the camera's view direction and "up" vector, and store this in advance, so these calculations need not be done at query time.

 To make the program widely and easily accessible, we implemented a client-server application, which can be run entirely on a local computer, or remotely via the web.
-This is important because having the image files locally allows for the fastest user experience, but casual users might be reluctant to install the 14GB dataset of comet image files.
+This is important because having the image files locally allows for the fastest, smoothest user experience, which is important to frequent users, but casual users might be reluctant to install the 14GB dataset of comet image files.
 The client, running as a program in the browser, performs most of the operations, including the graphics manipulation (taking advantage of the GPU), displaying the user